dgruber/ubercluster/README.md

 for jobs started in the same DRMAA2 job session (usually only those submitted by *uc*) so only jobs started with *uc* can be deleted, held, suspended...

-In order to protect your system several security mechanism are implemented:

 No security: Just starting proxy without any parameter.
 All traffic is unencrypted and the proxy accessible by everybody who can access the network port.